makrai/notes/jing-2505-melt-emo-multimod-llm.md

 * The SER evaluation system in Fig. 2 consists of two main components:
   * a pretrained Self-supervised learning (SSL) backbone, which is initialized by the pretrained weight on huggingface.co 3 and
-  * a classification module.
+  * a classification module
 * four pretrained SSL weights:
   ‘facebook/wav2vec2-base-960h[20]’ (wav2vec 2.0 base) ,
   ‘audeering/wav2vec2-large-robust-12-ft-emotion-msp-dim [21]’ (wav2vec 2.0 Aud),
   ‘facebook/hubert-base-ls960 [22]’ (Hubert Base), and
-  ‘microsoft/wavlm-base-plus [23]’ (WavLM Base+).
+  ‘microsoft/wavlm-base-plus [23]’ (WavLM Base+)
-* The classification module consists of two fully connected layers with a ReLU activation function between them.
+* The classification module consists of two fully connected layers with a ReLU activation function between them
   * dynamically adjusted to match the number of emotion categories in the test
   * the weighted sum of hidden states as the input of this classification module